Great Bass Fishing Action

 Our local experts have years of experience fishing this beautiful lake.
 As a result, you learn how to catch and find quality largemouth bass all year long.
 If you are visiting this great state and want to fish Lake Okeechobee, you have to get out with Captain Rick Mitchell.
 Captain Rick has spent lots of time tournament fishing Lake Okeechobee picking up essential patterns to put you on quality fish.

-Shortly after this awesome fishing charter, Captain Rick had the pleasure of fishing with Mike, his father Gary and his son Collin and friend Drew.
-It was a loaded boat and they were ready to slam some quality Lake Okeechobee largemouth bass on their two day fishing adventure.
+Shortly after this awesome fishing charter, Captain Rick had the pleasure of fishing with Mike, his father Gary his son Collin and his friend Drew.
+It was a loaded boat and they were ready to slam some quality Lake Okeechobee largemouth bass on their two-day fishing adventure.
 They have been planning this trip for quite some time and really wanted to get Collin a big fish.
-It was a two day bass fishing adventure and they got what they came for.
+It was a two-day bass fishing adventure and they got what they came for.

 The fishing conditions were different from the last fishing trip.
 This time there was little to no wind but the early morning bite was still on.
-If you are looking to capitalize on a bass early in the morning, make sure you start throwing top water artificial baits.
-After this bite slowed down a bit, this group of fisherman switched over to shiners.
-They focused in on swim baits on top of the grass, top waters, rattle traps and slow moving plastics.
+If you are looking to capitalize on bass early in the morning, make sure you start throwing topwater artificial baits.
+After this bite slowed down a bit, this group of fishermen switched over to shiners.
+They focused on swimbaits on top of the grass, top waters, rattle traps, and slow-moving plastics.

 Captain Rick is looking forward to fishing with these families and friends again in the future!
 Don’t miss out on your adventure next time visiting Florida.
 You are sure to have a great experience catching the bass of your dreams.

 If you enjoyed this post about Okeechobee Fishing, you might also enjoy this fishing report from the same area.